 The many options for remote group communication today are conducive to maintaining a sense of teamwork and collaboration between remote employees and between remote and traditional employees.
 Video conferencing, chat rooms, and collaborative project management tools are a few ways to allow remote employees the opportunity to stay involved by brainstorming new ideas, discussing pressing business issues, and contributing to the long-term success of the organization.

 One of the most common questions managers of remote employees ask is "How do I measure performance when I don’t see them?"
 The general answer is "results."
 This, of course, is when all the hard work you put into building a trusting relationship with your remote employees comes into play.
 You are trusting they are doing what they’re supposed to be doing.

 To avoid problems, it’s critical to first mutually determine a well-defined and specific list of objectives that the remote employee needs to accomplish in a fixed timeframe.
 Then, when the result is presented it is important to take the time to provide concrete feedback and evaluation.
 Were all the objectives met in the appropriate timeframe?
 If they weren’t, take the time to discuss how to avoid problems in the future and redefine expectations.
 If results were as expected or better, be sure to acknowledge success.

 Remote working arrangements can be successfully managed through a little extra effort, a lot of communication, and mutual respect.

 For more quick tips of the trade when managing people from a distance, check out MRA’s article Leading from Afar: How to Be Successful With Remote Teams, and download our sample Remote Working Agreement to get everyone on the same page with expectations.
-MRA also has an excellent virtual classroom session on Managing and Engaging Remote Workers.
+MRA also has an excellent webinar on Leading Remote Teams Effectively.